 The Duchess of Cambridge has always been stylish, but her latest fashion project is also eco-friendly.
 With Kate Middleton's new fashion exchange, she's urging everyone in the UK and beyond to come together in the name of sustainability.

-The Commonwealth Fashion Exchange with unite all 52 Commonwealth countries — the UK and its former British colonies — in the name of fashion.
-Specifically, they will come together to create "a one-of-a-kind sustainable outfit," according to People, that will be unveiled during London Fashion Week on February 19 at Buckingham Palace.
+The Commonwealth Fashion Exchange will unite all 52 Commonwealth countries — the UK and its former British colonies — in the name of fashion.
+Specifically, they will come together to create "a one-of-a-kind sustainable outfit," according to People, that will be unveiled during London Fashion Week on 19th February at Buckingham Palace.
 Yes, Middleton will be there to judge these environmentally-sound lewks.

 The initiative — which also has the support of Sophie, the Countess of Wessex — was created by Livia Firth, founder and creative director of Eco-Age consultancy (and spouse of the actor Colin), as a way of getting a younger generation to think about the societal implications of fashion.

 “Fashion is a huge weapon, because we are all connected to the clothes we wear,” Firth told Vogue UK, calling out the industry's focus on fast fashion, which produces "high volumes of cheap clothes through an overwhelmingly female, low-wage workforce.”

 “By utilising the commonwealth…and through the potential of the artisan fashion trade (which will be highlighted in the exhibition)," Firth added, "we can have a positive impact on female empowerment and poverty reduction."